William O. Gregg

 • B.A.
 University of Richmond

 With his wife, Kathy, he lives next door to campus at Trinity Oaks.
-They have a son and his family who live in Utah.
+They have a son and two grandsons who live in Salisbury.

 Denomination